splunk/public-o11y-docs/admin/subscription-usage/analyze-apm-billing-usage.rst

 How APM calculates usage
 ========================

 APM uses Splunk Observability Cloud metrics to calculate usage for traces-analyzed-per-minute (TAPM) and host subscription plans.
-Entitlements for host subscription plans are based on the number of hosts and containers sending data to APM.
-Entitlements for TAPM subscription plans are based on the number of traces you send to APM per minute.
+Limits for host subscription plans are based on the number of hosts and containers sending data to APM.
+Limits for TAPM subscription plans are based on the number of traces you send to APM per minute.

 As a result, the metrics for calculating usage depend on the subscription plan type.
 See the following sections for more information about how APM calculates usage for each subscription plan type.
 To confirm the plan for your organization, view the :guilabel:`Subscription` panel on the Subscription Usage page.